Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-api/MLAPI.Exceptions.md

 <div class="section">

-Exception thrown when the operation require NetworkingManager to be listening.
+Exception thrown when the operation require NetworkManager to be listening.

 </div>